suvipinittanond/rankit/README.md

 # Final Capstone
 ​
-This directory contains all of the starter projects for the final capstone.
+This directory contains the project from my final capstone.
 ​
 Each project contains instructions that provides information about the starting code and explains how to get started with the final capstone project.
 # rankit

-# rankit
+RankIt is a platform that empowers communities by allowing members to vote on various issues and decisions.
-# rankit
+Whether it's choosing a new fence color for the community garden or selecting a new time for the local yoga class, RankIt provides a straightforward and convenient way to make collective decisions.